 You create a virtual machine in a DevTest Lab starting with an Azure base image or with an image that you have uploaded to your lab.

 DevTest Lab artifacts let you specify actions that are performed when the VM is created.
-Artifacts actions can run Powershell and Bash commands, install software, and a many other procedures.
+Artifacts actions can run PowerShell and Bash commands, install software, and a many other procedures.
 Artifact parameters let you customize the artifact for your scenario.

-Your lab includes artifacts from the official DevTest Lab artificact repository.
+Your lab includes artifacts from the official DevTest Lab artifact repository.
 The lab can also include artifacts that are created and added to your own artifact repository.

 This article shows you how create a VM in your lab using artifacts.